 The Plaza Hotel in New York City is a landmark and a Beaux-arts masterpiece, built in 1907 and occupying a prime piece of New York City real estate near the fabled corner of Fifth Avenue and Central Park South.
 While it normally offers a superb and elegant afternoon tea in its dramatic Palm Court with stained glass ceiling, that room is temporarily closed for refurbishment.
+Update: The Palm Court is now open, click here for updated pictures.
 Afternoon Tea is now being offered in The Champagne Bar, but it is not the “featured” event that one would expect to find in the Palm Court.

 That being said, I still couldn’t resist visiting this grande dame of all New York hotels to sample their afternoon tea service .
 On the Champagne Room’s menu are caviar, oysters, cocktails, light food, afternoon tea and, of course, champagne.
 It is an elegant two-story space that is carved out of the Hotel’s main lobby area and has Fifth Avenue views overlooking the Pulitzer Fountain.
 Seating options are varied and include free standing tables and chairs, sofas, and high-backed upholstered chairs arranged two by two near the windows.